kuzzleio/documentation-old/api-reference/source/includes/_memorystorageController.md

 }
 ```

-Inserts a value in the list stored at the provided key, either before or after the reference pivot value.
+Inserts a value in a list, either before or after the reference pivot value.

 Full documentation [here](https://redis.io/commands/linsert)